-There was no political side: both conservative and socialist women worked towards the same aim, as the creation of a Catholic women’s association — UDACI, Unione Donne di Azione Cattolica Italiana — and a socialist one — the Unione Nazionale delle Donne Socialiste — proves.
+There was no political side: both conservative and socialist women worked towards the same aim.
+As the creation of a Catholic women’s association — UDACI, Unione Donne di Azione Cattolica Italiana — and a socialist one — the Unione Nazionale delle Donne Socialiste — proves.

 In the meanwhile, in 1907, Ernestina Prola became the first Italian woman to obtain a driving license.
-In 1908 Emma Strada was the first woman to get an engineering degree and in 1912, Teresa Labriola was the first to pass the Bar in Italy.
+In 1908 Emma Strada was the first to get an engineering degree and in 1912, Teresa Labriola was the first to pass the Bar in Italy.
 Always in 1912, Argentina Altobelli and Carlotta Chierici were elected to the Higher Council for Work.

-The Role of the First World War
+The First World War

 Italian Women Emancipation and the Fascist Regime

-For those who worked, Fascist laws set back their wages to half of what men would earn: Italian women had, all of a sudden, lost most of what they had achieved in the previous 25 years.
+Italian women had, all of a sudden, lost most of what they had achieved in the previous 25 years.

 1945: the year of Formal Equality